deeptools/deepTools/README.md

 ---------------
 ### Installation from source

-The easiest way to install deepTools is by downloading the source file and using python pip or easy_install tools:
+The easiest way to install deepTools is by __downloading the source file and using python pip__ or easy_install tools:

+Requirements: Python 2.7, numpy, scipy installed

+Commands:

+      $ cd ~
+      $ export PYTHONPATH=$PYTHONPATH:~/lib/python2.7/site-packages
+      $ export PATH=$PATH:~/bin:~/.local/bin

+If pip is not already available, install with:

+      $ easy_install --prefix=~ pip

+Install deepTools and dependencies with pip:

-	$ pip install deepTools
+      $ pip install --user deeptools
-	$ vim [deepTools folder]/config/deepTools.cfg

-The `deepTools.cfg` file contains several variables that need to be adjusted.

-Other option is to clone the repository
+__Another option is to clone the repository:__

 	$ git clone https://github.com/fidelram/deepTools